spine/spine-rails/README.md

 ### Installation

-In your Gemfile, add this line:
+In your Gemfile, add the following lines:

+    gem "json2-rails"
     gem "spine-rails"

+Make sure that your Gemfile also includes

+    gem "jquery-rails"

+Or if your using Zepto

+    gem "zepto-rails"

 Then run the following commands: